-North St. Paul is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, North St. Paul isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North St. Paul are a mix of both white- and blue-collar jobs.
 Overall, North St. Paul is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in North St. Paul who work in office and administrative support (13.98%), sales jobs (13.50%), and management occupations (8.13%).
+There are especially a lot of people living in North St. Paul who work in office and administrative support (15.88%), sales jobs (11.22%), and management occupations (8.49%).

 Also of interest is that North St. Paul has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of North St. Paul are slightly better educated than the national average of 21.84% for all cities and towns, with 22.78% of adults in North St. Paul having a bachelor's degree or advanced degree.
+The education level of North St. Paul citizens is a little higher than the average for US cities and towns: 22.22% of adults in North St. Paul have at least a bachelor's degree.

 The most common language spoken in North St. Paul is English.
 Other important languages spoken here include Miao/Hmong and Spanish.